wahjay/downtime-alert-server/README.md

 Moreover, I can utilize the polling query from GraphQL.
 What polling query will do is sending a request to the server asking for the latest status code for the websites currently being monitored.
+This polling query will execute every 10 minutes.
 Every time a user adds a website, the monitoring will not start.
 The monitoring will only start when the user clicks the start button.
 And then the server will run a cron job to send a request to the destination url at a regular interval (every 1 hour), and then when the response is received, the status code will be extracted and saved to